consensus-shipyard/ipc/extras/axelar-token/README.md

 ## Contents

 This example contains a duo of contracts leveraging Axelar's General Message Passing (GMP) via the ITS to conduct an atomic transfer and subnet deposit.
+It assumes Polygon as its _foreign L1_, but this can easily be changed through parameters.

 **`IpcTokenSender`:** This contract is deployed on the source L1.
 The user transacts with this contract by calling `fundSubnet()`, passing in the Axelar token ID, the subnet ID, the receipient address within the subnet, and the amount.
 This transfers the tokens to the destination L1 via the Axelar ITS, addressed to `IpcTokenHandler`, sending the subnet/recipient routing along for the `IpcTokenHandler` to use.